How much do bloggers REALLY earn in 2026? (Statistics from the Blogging Income Survey 2026)

 Average sponsored post rate based on pageviews (all countries)

-Highest sponsored post rate based on pageviews (UK bloggers only)
+Highest sponsored post rate based on pageviews (all countries)

 Analysis